 - Sediment control

 - Dust control

-- Site rehabilitation and landscaping.
+- Site rehabilitation and landscaping

+- Effects of golf course construction on natural landform

 iv.
-Buildings within Activity Areas 1 and 5a
+Buildings within Activity Areas 1 and 5

-- External appearance including colours and materials;
+- External appearance including colours and materials

-- Site configuration and building orientation;
+- Site configuration and building orientation

-- Signage;
+- Signage

-- Lighting;
+- Lighting

-- Landscaping;
+- Landscaping

-- Consistency with the Mount Cardrona Station Design Guidelines (2008 2017);
+- Consistency with the Mount Cardrona Station Design Guidelines (2017)

-- Advice of the Design Review Board;
+- Advice of the Design Review Board

-- Design and height of a landmark building in Activity Area 1a in terms of the building's relationship to the a Village Green square or public open space and surrounding buildings.
+- Design and height of a landmark building in Activity Area 1a in terms of the building's relationship to a Village square or public open space and surrounding buildings

-- Provision for parking-
+- Provision for parking

 v.
 Earthworks and planting required by Structure Plan D: Mitigation Earthworks and Planting Plan vi.
-Buildings within Activity Area 9 (for the purpose of golf course and driving range operations and maintenance) and Activity Area 8a
+Buildings within Activity Area 9 (for the purpose of golf course and driving range operations and maintenance) and Activity Area 8a vii.
+Premises Licensed for the Sale of Liquor within Activity Area 1

-- Proposed plant species and bunding - Consistency with Structure Plan D: Mitigation Earthworks and Planting Plan
+- Proposed plant species and bunding

+- Consistency with Structure Plan D

+- The use of plant species that are proven to grow locally.